kagisearch/kagi-docs/docs/kagi/community-addons/index.md

 - **Home Widget**: Includes a home screen widget for quick actions, enhancing productivity.
 - **Speech Input**: Supports voice commands for hands-free operation and accessibility.
 - **PDF processing**: Open and directly summarize/prompt PDF documents.

+## kago! for kagi

+[kago! for kagi](https://play.google.com/store/apps/details?id=com.ryvelia.kago) is a community-developed app designed to bring the search capabilities of Kagi to mobile devices, similar to how Google Go functions.
+Built using Flutter, this app focuses on providing a fast and easy search experience for users on the go.
+It is an uncommercial project, aiming to improve accessibility without any commercial intent, and will soon be open-sourced to allow for community contributions.
+Currently, Kago! for Kagi is available only for Android, and you can find it on the [Google Play Store](https://play.google.com/store/apps/details?id=com.ryvelia.kago).